raspberrypi/documentation/raspbian/applications/camera.md

 Sending a `USR1` signal to the `raspivid` process will toggle between recording and paused.
 This can be done using the `kill` command, as below.
 You can find the `raspivid` process ID using `pgrep raspivid`.

+`kill -USR1 <process id of raspivid>`

+Note that the timeout value will be used to indicate the end of recording, but is only checked after each receipt of the `SIGUSR1` signal; so if the system is waiting for a signal, even if the timeout has expired, it will still wait for the signal before exiting.

 ```
 --split,    -sp
 ```